PLANNING YOUR CUSTOM ADVENTURE

 As specialists in homestay tourism in Bhutan, our accommodations can be quite basic and amenities limited.
 Each homestay and farmstay vary in standard.
 In many cases we share meals with our hosts either sitting on the floor or low seats in traditional Bhutanese-style.
-Some homes have running water and indoor flush toilets, while others have only outdoor traditional squat toilets and offer hot water bucket showers.
+Some homes have running water and indoor flush toilets, while others have only outdoor traditional squat toilets and offer hot water bucket showers (upgrades to hotels and lodges are available upon request).
 We also visit remote parts of the country, where roads may be rough and not well maintained.
 If your group is trekking, there will be limited to no road access at all.

 A DAY ON THE TRAIL

 Each day will vary depending on the planned activities and interests of the group.
-For our custom day hiking and mountain biking trips, there will be a planned hike or bike planned for each day combined with a variety of cultural activities such as: a weaving demonstration, engaging in farming activities, meditation, visiting cultural sites and more.
-Each trip is tailor- designed, so we are flexible based on the groups’ interests and energy levels.
+For our custom day hiking and gravel biking trips, there will be a hike or bike planned for each day combined with a variety of cultural activities such as: a weaving demonstration, engaging in farming activities, meditation, visiting cultural sites and more.
+Each trip is tailor-designed, so we are flexible based on the groups’ interests and energy levels.
 For our High Himalaya trekking journeys, each route is set for the day as we hike from one camp to another.

-The climate in Bhutan varies from south to north as you go from the Indian plains to the Himalaya and west to east.
+The climate in Bhutan varies as you go from the Indian plains in the south to the Himalaya in the north.
 Generally the best times of year to visit western and central Bhutan are during our spring or fall months, however the summer months can be wonderful in central Bhutan and the winter months ideal for parts of eastern Bhutan (with the exception of Merak and Saketang).
-During the months of March-May the wildflowers and rhododendrons are in bloom and you generally get warm weather (highs in the 70s and lows in the 40s) with occasional rainfall.
-The monsoon rains from the plains of India come during the summer months of June through mid-September and it is actually a rather pleasant time of year for day hikes and cultural touring, as there are fewer visitors and the agricultural season is in full swing.
-There is daily rainfall, but typically it doesn’t rain all day, every day.
-During the autumn months, the weather is generally very stable with sunny, bright days and cool nights (60s during the day and 40s at night).
-This is the ideal time of year for trekking although you don’t want to trek at higher altitudes much beyond November, as snowfall can set in at higher elevations at this time of year.
+During the months of March-May the wildflowers and rhododendrons are in bloom and the weather is generally pleasant with occasional rainfall and temperature highs in the 70s°F and lows in the 40s°F. The monsoon rains from the plains of India come during the summer months of June through mid-September and it is actually a rather pleasant time of year for day hikes and cultural touring, as there are fewer visitors and the agricultural season is in full swing.
+Although it rains daily, it typically comes in brief showers and then clears with dramatic rainclouds and a bit of sunshine.
+During the autumn months, the weather is generally very stable with sunny, bright days and cool nights (60s°F during the day and 40s°F at night).
+This is the ideal time of year for trekking although you don’t want to trek much beyond November, as snowfall can set in at higher elevations at this time of year.
 The winter months of December through February are generally dry and cool/cold (in Central Bhutan) and quite pleasant in eastern Bhutan where the elevation is lower and growing season typically extends through the winter months.

-Chili is used in large amounts in Bhutanese cuisine.
-A basic meal consists of rice, buckwheat or karang (rice mixed with grounded maize), and a selection of curries (vegetarian and meat) as well as soup.
+Chili is used abundantly in Bhutanese cuisine.
+A basic meal consists of rice, buckwheat or karang (rice mixed with ground maize), and a selection of curries (vegetarian and meat), as well as soup.
 Usually food is much tastier and more authentic in homestays than in tourist restaurants and hotels.
 However, the restaurant scene in Thimphu has improved greatly over the years.
-If you have allergies or special dietary restrictions, please inform us in advance.
+If you have allergies or dietary restrictions, please inform us in advance.
 Bhutanese most commonly drink hot water, black tea with milk and sugar (ngaja) or butter tea (suja).
 If you prefer herbal tea, please inform us in advance, tell your guide or bring your favorite brand with you from home.

 ARRIVALS & DEPARTURES